astropy/astropy-tools/update-packages/README.md

 ### Auto-updates for packages using astropy-helpers

-**NOTE: The scripts here are for archival records only.
+**NOTE: The scripts here are primarily for archival records only.
 No further update of astropy-helpers is planned.**

 The scripts in this folder are used to update packages making use of